Saturday, July 5, 2025

-Short AF Book Review | Songlight | ARC Received By Netgalley
+Short AF Book Review | Florrie | ARC Received By Netgalley

 I received this book as an ARC from Netgalley, however all opinions are my own.

-I gave this book a 5/5 star rating on Goodreads!
+I gave this book a 5/5 star rating on Goodreads

 This book is already out!